General Guidelines and Instructions

 Day of the Conference

-The conference runs from 9:00 a.m. to 5:00 p.m.
-It is divided into three panel sessions and a poster session.
-Panel sessions run 75 minutes.
-The poster session occupies two hours (1:00-3:00) after lunch.
+The conference runs from 9:00 a.m. to 5:00 p.m. and is divided into several panel sessions and a poster session.
+Panel sessions run 75 minutes and presentations therein are grouped by topic or discipline.
+Time limits will be strictly enforced by session moderators.
+The poster session occupies one hour in the early afternoon.
 All posters are displayed in the foyer of Cordiner Hall.